 How many times do we FEEL like we are just going to die if we don’t get what we want?

 Esau was willing to give up everything just for a bowl of stew.
 He allowed his physical discomfort to distort his sense of need.
+He allowed his flesh to make a decision that would alter his life.
 At that moment, he felt like all the blessings in the world would be useless if he were dead.

 What are we willing to give up to meet our immediate need?
 What do we sacrifice in order to fulfill the NOW?